matthewmartinf/Seagrass_mapping_methods_Floyd2025/README.md

 The code provided here requires you to import your own geometries and variables (e.g. areas of interest and training data), this is indicated in the script.
 Please do reach out if you have any issues implementing the workflows.

 Please cite Floyd et al., 2025

+For more information please see the original manuscript.